Curriculum Vitae

 The discovery of the atom was undoubtedly one of the greatest achievements in the history of mankind.
 Thanks to this discovery, we are nowadays able to diagnose diseases, generate energy and develop new materials for various applications.
 However, we now know that atoms are not the fundamental building blocks of matter.
 In other words, they are made up of other particles which, according to our current knowledge, are fundamental.
 Hence, to get the ultimate answer to the question "what are we made of", we have to answer the question "what are atoms made of".
 But how to find out what is inside something so small?

-The dawn of particle physics
+The dawn of

 Were it not so long, I would have titled this paragraph "The story of physicists and their insatiable passion for particle collisions".
 The story begins at the end of the 19th century, when Thomson discovered the electron at the Cavendish Laboratory of Cambridge University in 1897.
 A few years later, Geiger and Marsden, under the supervision of Rutherford, carried out a series of experiments to clarify the structure of the atom.
 The experiment that went down in history consisted of firing positively charged particles — called \(\alpha\) particles, which we now know to be helium nuclei — at a gold foil.
 Geiger and Marsden observed to their amazement that about one out of every ten thousand \(\alpha\) particles was reflected, i.e. were deflected at an angle greater than 90°, while the others passed through the foil or were slightly deflected.
 The astonishment arose from the fact that the atomic model of the time proposed by Thomson himself did not predict such an outcome of the experiment.
 Indeed, in Thomson's model, atoms resembled a "plum pudding", with the positive charge evenly distributed throughout the atom and the negatively charged electrons embedded in it.
 According to this model, most of the \(\alpha\) particles should have passed straight through the foil with little to no deflection, as they encountered very few obstacles.
 Rutherford himself famously explained this result by saying, "It was as if you had fired a 15-inch shell at a piece of tissue paper and it had come back and hit you".
 To explain the experimental results, Rutherford proposed a new atomic model.
 In this new model the positive charge is concentrated in a compact nucleus at the centre of the atom, while the electrons revolve around the nucleus itself.
 For this reason, the Rutherford model is also called the planetary model.
 This model laid the foundation for the later quantum model of the atom proposed by Bohr, which is still valid today.